William Fagus on beach in golden sunset

 Ideas often come to me in the dawn darkness when I’m awake (I’m a poor sleeper), or when I’m out for a walk — sometimes whole episodes or passages of dialogue.
 Sometimes it’s like I’m about to burst, and I have to leap out of bed or rush home and get it down.
 It was the same when I was writing up my PhD.
 Vague ideas would be floating about in my mind, and then they would coalesce.

-Your characters are memorable and vivid.
+Your characters are vivid.
 Shug, for example, how did you come up with his character?

 More than any other aspect of writing I enjoy creating characters.
 I don’t want to give too much of the plot away, but I needed to solve a plotting problem and I’d read about an albatross in a similar predicament to Shug’s, so I thought he would be an ideal solution.
 The name I nicked from a character in the 1990s Scottish comedy Rab C. Nesbit.
 One reader told me that he hated Shug.
 Result!